As an artist, you know that selling your artwork can be challenging. You may be wondering why you should even bother trying to sell your art on eBay.

 Sellers who don’t do their research may struggle to sell their artwork at all.

-It’s crucial to know what type of art is selling well on eBay and what price people are willing to spend on artwork like yours.
+Knowing what type of art is selling well on eBay and what price people are willing to spend on artwork like yours is crucial.

 Here are some questions you should be able to answer before selling your art on eBay: